genshinsim/gcsim/ui/packages/docs/docs/guides/understanding_config_files.md

 To execute a swap manually, see [here](#swaps).
 :::

-## Energy setting
+## Energy Setting

 Optionally, you can add a method of obtaining energy from enemies.
-The first, and easier way to to simply make energy drop every so often with the below syntax.
+The first, and easier way is to simply make energy drop every so often with the below syntax.

 ```
 energy every interval=480,720 amount=1;
 ```

 `interval` tells the sim how often to drop a particle.
 In this case, it drops a particles a random number between 8 and 12s after the last time it dropped a particle.
-(480 and 720 frames respectivele) `amount` tells it to drop one clear particle.
+(480 and 720 frames respectively). `amount` tells it to drop one clear particle.

 The second way to HP based drops.
 When you declare an enemy, you can also tell it to drop energy after it takes a certain amount of damage.